The University Licensing Department is responsible for:

 - Presenting annually to the Licensing Committee the “state of licensing at Notre Dame.”

 Tomi Gerhold joined the University in May 2000, serving first as Senior Administrative Assistant, followed by Licensing Specialist, then Associate Director, before assuming the position of Interim Director for the Licensing Department in 2016.
-As Interim Director, Tomi is responsible for managing the University’s Trademark Licensing Program, which was established in the early 1980s to protect and control the use of Notre Dame’s trademarks.
+As Director of Licensing, Tomi is responsible for managing the University’s Trademark Licensing Program, which was established in the early 1980s to protect and control the use of Notre Dame’s trademarks.

 Tomi is also responsible for guiding the day-to-day operations of the University’s Licensing Program and for serving as a member of the Notre Dame Licensing Committee, which provides strategic oversight for the program.
-As Interim Director, she serves as the University’s primary liaison in managing the staff and resources provided by the University’s licensing agency, Fermata Partners.
+As Director of Licensing, she serves as the University’s primary liaison in managing the staff and resources provided by the University’s licensing agency, Fermata Partners.

 Sarah Houser, Licensing Coordinator